Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 There are three ways to set up code lists in Altinn today
 1. Directly on the component through Altinn Studio or manually in _FormLayout.json_\*
 2. In a static json-file referred to in the component
-3. Progmatic in the application logic
+3. Programmatic in the application logic

    \* only available on radio buttons and check boxes
 {{% /notice %}}